 Many clients will send their own demands to debtors prior to instructing us.
 If you send out your own, it is important to let us know this (together with the date any demand was sent) so that we can adjust the compliance period in any demands that we send out to make sure that time is not wasted.

-Demands can be sent by you to debtors by post, fax or email.
+Demands can be sent to debtors by post, fax or email.
 To save time you may wish to consider sending final demands by fax or email.
 Verbal demands are not sufficient for the purposes of the Court Rules.
 You should ensure that a copy of the demand is retained for future reference (in case the service of a demand ever becomes an issue).

 If the pre-legal contact with a debtor is not successful, consideration should then be given to commencing legal action.
 This generally involves the issue of a claim.
 The Court from which it is issued depends on the amount of the debt.
 The distinctions are as follows :-